Vegetarian Oden Recipe (Japanese Winter Stew)

 Ingredient Notes

-• Mochi nunchaku is a rice cake stuffed inside an aburaage pouch.
-It’s easy to make (see my mochi kinchaku recipe) and can be found at Japanese grocery stores.
+• Mochi kinchaku: Mochi kinchaku is mochi stuffed inside deep-fried tofu pockets (aburaage).
+You can make it yourself (see my mochi kinchaku recipe) or buy it at Japanese grocery stores.

 How To Make Oden: STEP BY STEP